tomtyiu/SentinelShieldAI/SecureGroqRAG/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/tomtyiu/SentinelShieldAI/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License 2.0 - see the [LICENSE](https://github.com/tomtyiu/SentinelShieldAI/blob/main/LICENSE) file for details.

 ## Author